 Goals for the Tiny Home Village:

-The Tiny Home Village will be fully fenced with a security gate to protect residents as well as the surrounding community.
+The Tiny Home Village is fully fenced with a security gate to protect residents as well as the surrounding community.
 In addition:

 Benefits of Transitional Housing